Unless you’re an Olympic athlete, you probably know deep down that you don’t move enough.

 3. Make More Trips

 Don’t load yourself up like a pack mule when bringing in the groceries or taking bags out to the car.
 Instead, take only one bag at a time and make multiple trips.
-You’ll rack up the steps without thinking!
+You’ll boost your step count without thinking!
 For even more benefit, do some bicep curls with those grocery bags to get a little arm workout in.

 4. Leave the Commercials On